 Alexandrite is one of those gemstones that everyone would love to own, but few people do because it's so rare and expensive.
-If you inherited a large alexandrite stone, get it tested because it's possible it's a synthetic stone.
+If you inherited a large alexandrite stone, get it tested because it may be a synthetic stone.

 These 21 alexandrite facts will shed some more light on why June's birthstone is so valuable:

-- Alexandrite is part of the chrysoberyl family along with chrysoberyl cat's eye.
+- Alexandrite is part of the chrysoberyl family along with chrysoberyl, also known as cat's-eye.

-- Alexandrite appears blueish green in sunlight and reddish purple under artificial light like a light bulb.
+- Alexandrite appears bluish-green in sunlight and reddish-purple under artificial light like a light bulb.

 - The color-change quality in alexandrite is due to trace amounts of chromium.
 Chromium is also the trace element that makes beryl emerald's green.

-- When Nils Gustaf Nordenskiöld first found alexandrite in Russia, he thought the stone was an emerald.
+- When Nordenskiöld first found alexandrite in Russia, he thought the stone was an emerald.